 - Suzuki Spring Blossom Concert: Friday, May 31, 2019 at 7:00pm

 Suzuki POP!
-(Paper Orchestra Program) is a workshops for children ages 4-7 with a parent or caregiver.
+(Paper Orchestra Program) is a workshops for children Pre-K through 2nd Grade with a parent or caregiver.
 During class, students will build a violin out of everyday household items, sing and move with their instrument through a variety of activities building musical skills, learn to watch, listen and follow a conductor and learn more about the Suzuki method of music learning.
 Space is limited and pre-registration is required.
 Sign up today!
 Call 610.489.3676.